 During the first year, local ballet schools from Asheville, North Carolina, Greenville and Spartanburg performed in the first Ballet Festival presented by the Spartanburg Ballet Company.
 The first nationally recognized ballet company presented by The Ballet Guild of Spartanburg was The Southern Ballet Of Atlanta.
 Over the course of the next 25 years, notable ballet companies such as Washington Ballet, the Houston Ballet, The Pennsylvania Ballet Company, the Miami Ballet Company, The Atlanta Ballet, The Pittsburgh Ballet and the Charlotte Ballet Company to name a few performed in Spartanburg.

 The Center for Dance Education, began in 1967 under the direction of the late Barbara Ferguson.
-The Center now instructs approximately 350 students from over 31 zip codes, al under the direction on Lona Gomex, Ballet Mistress.
+The Center now instructs approximately 350 students, ages 2-72, from over 31 zip codes, all under the direction on Lona Gomez, Ballet Master.

-With an ever growing outreach program, Ballet Spartanburg offers lecture/ demonstrations in partnership with Spartanburg School Districts with after school programs, in-school performances, artists in residences, and free performances of Peter & the Wolf.
+With an ever growing outreach program, Ballet Spartanburg offers lecture/ demonstrations in partnership with Spartanburg School Districts with after school programs, in-school performances, artists in residences, and free performances of Peter & the Wolf fpr school age students, k-4th grades.
 Ballet Spartanburg also partners with the City of Spartanburg with summer programs for at-risk youth and the Boys and Girls Club of The Upstate as well as offering performances at nursing homes, hospitals and community events.

 Celebrating 53 years embedded in the Spartanburg community, Ballet Spartanburg's programming continues to evolve with the dance needs of the community and it's students, adding new variations of dance classes with opportunities to extend dance knowledge, technique and new perfromances to new audiences.
 We welcome you to join our dance family as we dance gracefully into our next 50 years.